ijklim/audio-server/README.md

 Create new folder(s) with names separated by -.
 For example folder `Javascript-for-Beginners` will create a group called **Javascript for Beginners**.

 Audio files within the folder will be named with the same format.
-Currently only mp3 audio files are supported.
+Currently only .mp3 and .wav audio files are supported.

 v1.1.0+